Guest Farm & Vineyard Accommodation in South Africa in 2023

-Some of the best guest farms and farm accommodation in South Africa can be found in the Western Cape, a region very much loved by tourists generally.
-It may have the majestic city of Cape Town as its prime attraction but seasoned travellers have also long been enchanted by its rural landscapes; vast swathes of golden beaches, towering mountains, green valleys and fertile farm land.
-And for many of those same seasoned travellers, a farmstay or vineyard stay in the rural Cape is an integral part of the experience.
+Some of South Africa’s best guest farms and vineyard hotels are near Cape Town in the gorgeous Western Cape province, an area very much loved by tourists generally.
+It may have that majestic city as its prime attraction but seasoned travellers have also long been enchanted by its rural landscapes; vast swathes of golden beaches, towering mountains, green valleys and fertile farm land.
+And for many of those same seasoned travellers, a farm stay or vineyard hotel near Cape Town is an integral part of the experience.

-Near Cape Town lie The Winelands and the Breede River Valley, two beautiful rural areas with a strong farming, and farm stay, tradition but which have now evolved into a favorite holiday destination for rich Capetonians to escape the city.
+Near Cape Town lie the so-called Winelands and the Breede River Valley, two beautiful rural areas with strong farming and vineyard traditions but which have now evolved into a favorite holiday destination for rich Capetonians to escape the city.
 Many of the most luxurious vineyard hotels and farm accommodation in Western Cape are in this area and you will find some very high quality farm accommodation in beautifully quaint, rustic rural settings.

 The Garden Route is another well marketed destination for guest farms and other agritourism.
 It’s the scenic road that hugs the coast all the way from Cape Town to Port Elizabeth and the surrounding area caters for thousands of visitors, especially outdoor enthusiasts.
 Around there too is the Overberg a semi mountainous fertile area of wheat fields and sheep farms that is best known for its ‘Whale Coast’, one of the best areas in the world for shore based whale watching.

 The West of the the province, north of Cape Town, is isolated and less visited but has some truly beautiful wilderness areas.
 The West Coast National Park for example, or the Cederberg being two of its most renowned areas.